 This was August 2009.
 Three weeks later I was running my own classroom—six sections of sixth grade science—at MS 223: The Laboratory School of Finance and Technology, an NYC Department of Education public middle school (and later, high school) and my professional home for the next six years.
 I hope to be able to bring this extensive teaching experience to bear as a future faculty member.

-The remainder of my Statement of Teaching Philosophy, along with lesson materials and course evaluations from my TA experiences at Stanford are available upon request.
+The remainder of my Statement of Teaching Philosophy, lesson materials and course evaluations from my TA experiences at Stanford, course materials from my K-12 teaching days at MS/HS 223 and my preliminary syllabus for the new course I will be teaching at Barnard in the spring on Environmental Security are all available upon request.

 Undergraduate Level